- Our Outreach clothed and fed 5,766 people in 2022

-- Over $52,873 of Clothing & Household Items distributed to people in need last year.
+- $36,701 of Thrift Store Clothing & Household Items distributed to people in need .

 Open Door Outreach Center, a 501c-3 tax-exempt nonprofit organization, lives by its mission below: